 I see now that ACOL, or my encounter with Jesus, opened this experiential way of knowing that confused the heck out of me.
 “What” was it I had experienced?
 What was it saying to me?
 What did it say to me about the nature of the universe, of God, of myself?

 I’ve just returned from a self-granted time of contemplation.
-Part of what I contemplated wasmonitor2laptop the upcoming experience I will have at the 2016 ACIM Conference, speaking there for the first time about A Course of Love.
+Part of what I contemplated was the upcoming experience I will have at the 2016 ACIM Conference, speaking there for the first time about A Course of Love.
 Although I had my topic come to me many months ago in an “experiential” way . . . ha!, I wondered how I would present and fill-out this idea of speaking of “Being ALL of who we are.”

 And what I’ve been marvelously drawn to see during this contemplative time is the link between exploration and creativity.
 Rollo May, in his book, The Courage to Create, says there are pseudo forms of creativity, but that in its authentic form, creativity is “the process of bringing something new into being.”
 He describes true artists as “those who give birth to some new reality,” as those who “express being itself.”
 They “enlarge human consciousness” in the “act of actualizing themselves.”